Treadmill running: what you need to know

 If you ask any runner, chances are they’ll have something to say about running on the treadmill.
-Runners either swear by them or hate them, all for very good reasons.
+Most runners either swear by the slightly monotonous machine or avoid them completely.
+All for very good reasons, of course.

-While running outside may be more appealing to most runners, running on the treadmill actually includes several benefits.
-These include:
+While running outside may be greater appealing to most runners, running on the treadmill entails several benefits.
+These benefits include:

 - Having complete control over your run

 - You can run regardless of the weather